Euphemia Lamb: James Dickson Innes

 In 1910, Euphemia met James Dickson Innes (1887-1914) at a cafe on the Boulevard du Montparnasse, and the two began an affair which was more intense for Innes than for Euphemia who never restricted her relationships to just one man.
 According to Euphemia, they travelled through southern France together.
 Innes was already suffering from the tuberculosis that eventually killed him.
 In 1910 or 1911, with Augustus John, he established a small artistic commune at Nant Ddu cottage in north Wales.
 Visitors included John and Dorelia, Derwent Lees, Ian Strang, and Euphemia, who Innes painted against the background of Arenig Fawr.
 It was said that when the relationship was over, Innes buried a silver casket of love letters from Euphemia on the summit of Arenig, the mountain in some way representing the scale of Innes' unrequited love for her.

 Euphemia as Girl with a Guitar, James Dickson Innes, oil on canvas, c.
 1910.

 The Girl in the Cottage, James Dickson Innes, oil on panel, c.
 1911.

 Girl Standing by a Lake, James Dickson Innes, oil on panel, 1911/12.
 Ex Augustus John.

 Affairs

-Among Euphemia's other lovers were the poet Francis Macnamara and the author Henri-Pierre Roché.
+Among Euphemia's other lovers were the poet Francis Macnamara (poet) and the author Henri-Pierre Roché.

 Later life

 Little is recorded about Euphemia's later life.
-She was living at Stoke House in Stoke St Mary Bourne, Hampshire at least by 1939, and it was her address at the time of her death and recorded in the Probate Index, which shows her effects valued at nearly 37,000 pounds.
+She was living at Stoke House in Stoke Mary Bourne, Hampshire at least by 1939, and it was her address at the time of her death and recorded in the Probate Index, which shows her effects valued at nearly 37,000 pounds.

-In 1934, she married the painter Edward Grove, but they divorced in 1942 or 1943.
+In 1934, she married the painter Edward Grove (artist), but they divorced in 1942 or 1943.
 Euphemia died on 26 January 1957 in hospital at Winchester.